arpitgupta2498/Capturing-Crypto-Currency-Data-in-Real-Time-from-Binance/README.md

     print(err)
 db = conne.database
 ```
-(I have created a .env file to store the URL and other sensitive info that must not be mentioned explicitly in raw code)
+(I have created a .env file to store the URL and other sensitive info that must not be mentioned explicitly in raw code, format mentioned at the end)

 When all this is done, we would be able to recieve our data as a dictionary in msg.